mattppal/blog/src/content/blog/what-is-delta.md

 Yes, the term lakehouse is annoying and _every_ presentation makes a joke about it, but it's here to stay so I might as well use it.
 At the very least, we, as a data community, need to come up with better puns.

 In a future post, we might dig into some more advanced features of Delta like Liquid Clustering (and `ZORDER` by relation), Unity Catalog, and Optimistic Concurrency Control.
-I'm just glad I don't have to talk about _pessimistic_ concurrency control, as that's a more somber subject.

 If you have a topic you'd like to see here, [drop me a note](/about/#contact)!